biorobotics/bingham_registration/README.md

 See readme.pdf for instructions on running bingham_registration with GUI

+Also check out our video demo at https://youtu.be/kFoTT4B7WLQ

 Thank you for trying our GUI out.

 We are making this software freely available in the hope that it will be useful to others.
 If you use Bingham-filter in your own work for pose estimation, please cite our papers: